Declutter your space sustainably

 Sally is the first Australian to be trained by Marie Kondo in the now world famous KonMari method.
 Her whole approach to decluttering is centred around climate change, acknowledging that changing how we consume stuff can have a big impact on our environmental footprint.

 Once you’ve got a pile of gear that’s going to be leaving your home, the easiest way to move it on quite frankly is to have a garage sale.
-And this year on the Garage Sale Trail you can take part irrespective of the restrictions where you are with two big weekends of virtual garage sales happening online on 13-14 & 20-21 November.

 Naturally, we think Garage Sale Trail is a no brainer when it comes to finding the ultimate clean up cure for your newly decluttered life (or lockdown induced online shopping spree).
 Just remember to thank us when you see some minimalist wearing your pleather pants on the socials.

 Garage Sale Trail, Australia's biggest festival of pre-loved stuff, returns on 9-10 & 16-17 November 2024.
 Join the wait list to get exclusive early bird access.